-- in the event that the market rents increased by 10%, the real estate investments would amount to 244,090 thousand euros.
+- in the event that the market rents increased by 10%, the real estate investments would amount to 377,900 thousand euros. - in the event that market rents were reduced by 10%, real estate investments would amount to 309,500 thousand euros.